thegetty/digital-share-hackerspace/README.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for formatting documents.
-It doesn't require any special program to use -- all markdown files are really just _plain text_.
+It doesn't require any special program to use—all markdown files are really just _plain text_.

 > The overriding design goal for Markdown’s formatting syntax is to make it as readable as
 > possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain